other operational guidelines

 However, you must ensure staff are available for any days not specified as an official public holiday during the period 24 December and 15 January each year to provide assistance:

-for urgent applications for hardship for young people receiving YP or YPP
+• for urgent applications for hardship for taiohi receiving Youth Payment or Young Parent Payment.

 Your hours of operation must be business as usual for those days not specified as a public holiday.

-You must ensure you have advised your clients of the operating times during this period, including your expectations for clients to continue meeting their activity obligations.
+You must ensure you have advised taiohi of your operating times during this period, including your expectations taiohi to continue meeting their activity obligations.

 young people with disabilities or medical conditions

-Some clients referred to your service may have a disability or medical condition which may or may not have been diagnosed.
+Some taiohi referred to your service may have a disability or medical condition which may or may not have been diagnosed.

-Where a client advises you of a diagnosed disability you must ensure the client is referred to activity obligations that are appropriate for their needs.
-Where a client requires assistance to address barriers related to their disability you should consult and/or seek advice from appropriate agencies.
+When taiohi advise you of a diagnosed disability you must ensure the taiohi is referred to activity obligations that are appropriate for their needs.
+Where taiohi require assistance to address barriers related to their disability, you should consult and/or seek advice from appropriate agencies.

-In some cases, a client may have an undiagnosed disability or health condition or you may be unable to identify the cause of disengagement but suspect a disability or health condition may be a factor.
+In some cases, taiohi may have an undiagnosed disability or health condition, or you may be unable to identify the cause of disengagement but suspect a disability or health condition may be a factor.
 If you are unsure, it may be appropriate to refer them to their regular registered medical practitioner for follow up.

-A client’s local registered medical practitioner should be your first point of contact, however where a client may not have a registered medical practitioner, you should make contact with your local Child and Adolescent Mental Health service or local member of the New Zealand Federation of Disability Information Centres.
+The local registered medical practitioner of the taiohi should be your first point of contact, however where a taiohi may not have a registered medical practitioner, you should make contact with your local Child and Adolescent Mental Health service or local member of the New Zealand Federation of Disability Information Centres.

 For more information about the New Zealand Federation of Disability Information Centres please visit the following link.

-Please note that clients who have a disability or medical condition, may be exempt from meeting their activity obligations.
+Please note that taiohi who have a disability or medical condition, may be exempt from meeting their activity obligations.

 For more information about the Supported Living Payment, please refer to MAP on the Work and Income website.